-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote is required for ratification of the appointment of PwC as Leggett's independent registered public accounting firm, and for the shareholder proposal.
-Since the votes on executive compensation and on the frequency of future votes on executive compensation are each advisory votes, the Board will give due consideration to the outcomes; however, those proposals are not approved as such.
+The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote is required for ratification of the appointment of PwC as Leggett's independent registered public accounting firm and for the shareholder proposal.
+Since the vote on named executive officer compensation is an advisory vote, the Board will give due consideration to the outcome; however, that proposal is not approved as such.